Healthcare Technologies: The Best Investment of The Decade

 Hello!

-Our lifestyles and daily habits change as we grow and adapt.
-This is true both for individuals and for society.
+Our lifestyles and daily habits evolve as society grows and adapts.
 The World Health Organization predicts that by 2050, two-thirds (or more) of the world’s population will live in urban areas.

-New investment channels are needed to improve the outcomes of patients around the world.
-Access to healthcare in less developed regions can be solved by taking advantage of emerging technologies and their roles in healthcare.
+New investment channels are needed to improve patient outcomes around the world.
+Emerging technologies can help address healthcare access gaps in less developed regions.

 Health Tech Investment Saves Lives

-To achieve Sustainable Development Goal 3 (“SDG 3”), more resources must be invested in health systems and priorities.
-Billions of people could be saved as less than half of the world’s population receives the quality healthcare services they require.
+To achieve Sustainable Development Goal 3 (“SDG 3”), greater resources must be allocated to health systems.
+Billions of people still lack access to the quality healthcare services they need.

-According to the World Health Organization, health tech is “the application of organized knowledge and skills in form of devices and medicines, vaccines and procedures, and systems that are developed to solve health problems and improve the quality of life.”
+According to the World Health Organization, health tech is “the application of organized knowledge and skills in the form of devices, medicines, vaccines, procedures, and systems developed to solve health problems and improve quality of life.”

-AI can organize and collect global health data. aid clinicians to develop better patient care according to their individual characteristics.
-These technologies are revolutionizing healthcare and have the potential to radically improve access to healthcare worldwide.
+AI can organize global health data and help clinicians deliver more personalized patient care.
+These technologies are revolutionizing healthcare and hold strong potential to improve access worldwide.

 Devices at Home